Overview and Mission

 The MS-ISAC may appoint workgroups or subcommittees to deal with specific matters.
 At least one of the co-chairs of the workgroup will be an Executive Committee Member.
 Other co-chairs will be MS-ISAC Members and may include subject matter experts from entities that are not Members of the MS-ISAC.

-Any changes made to this charter will be done by a majority vote of the primary members voting.
+Any changes made to this charter will be done by a majority vote of the EC members voting.

 - Original Charter Adopted October 2004